ArkDy1312/High-Performance-Computing-with-Python---Fluid-Mechanics/README.md

 `Note:` There is no need to use `"mpirun"` for parallelizing the implementation; this is handled internally by the code.

-Please refer to the `run.py` script for a full list of available arguments.

 ## Test Cases

 Some test cases have been provided to validate the implementations: